mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro.md

 When using external tools, you might be asked to authenticate separately to Team Server.

 Connecting to Git is done via a Personal Access Token (PAT).
 For more information on how to create a PAT, see [Create a Personal Access Token with Warden](/developerportal/community-tools/warden/) in the *Developer Portal Guide*.
 When connecting, your username is your Mendix account username, and your password is the Personal Access Token you created.
-Alternatively you can use 'pat' for your username.
+Alternatively, you can use your PAT as your username.

 Connecting to SVN is done with your Mendix credentials.